openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 - move (function or method)

-This exactly what a `.h` it's a list of things that makes an object.
-So let's add two new files to our project ( this depends on the IDE you are using ), one it's going to be a `.h` file call `ball.h` (here we are going to define the elements of our ball) and the other one a `.cpp` call `ball.cpp` ( here we are going to write how these things work together ).
+This is exactly what a `.h` (header file) can be used for; a list of things that make an object.
+So let's add two new files to our project (this depends on the IDE you are using), one is going to be a `.h` file called `ball.h` (here we are going to define the elements of our ball) and the other one is a `.cpp` called `ball.cpp` (here we are going to write how these things work together).

 ![Image:kandisky.jpg](001_images/newFile.png)